 While couch-bound, I had started a lot of reading on reducing inflammation (my left leg was almost twice the size of my right).
 It seemed that minimizing sugar and carbs was a big recommendation.

 I had also started gaining weight from being more sedentary (and indulging in carb loaded foods) so reducing leg inflammation AND losing 20 pounds was my goal.

 Starting a low carb food plan helped both of those goals but not significantly.

 I needed to take things a step further so I tried going keto and eventually adding various fasting durations.

 Now, 4 years later, I am at my ideal target body weight and my leg inflammation is gone.
 I am fully active in swimming, cycling, yoga and strength training.

 I’ve decided to retire now from major music touring and to focus on my continued passion for living a keto/fasting lifestyle and to helping others achieve success with their goals, weight loss, and major health benefits of living a keto lifestyle.

 Some of the specialists who have taught and encouraged me are the guest speakers at this retreat: Dr. Doug Bishop, Amy Berger, and Dr. Jason Fung’s Intensive Dietary Management Clinic run by the program director, Megan Ramos.
 Their websites, blog posts, suggested readings and support have been invaluable.

-My dream is to have this keto retreat be the first of many more that I will organize.
+My dream is to host kept retreats.
 To quote Kevin Costner in the movie ‘Field of Dreams’: “Build it and they will come!”

-Please come out and be a part of this weekend retreat.
-Whether you are new to the worlds of keto, low-carb or nutritional fasting, just have a curiosity about it, or you are ‘keto-ing’ already, this will be a valuable weekend.
+Please come out and be a part of this retreat.
+Whether you are new to the worlds of keto, low-carb or nutritional fasting, just have a curiosity about it, or you are ‘keto-ing’ already, this will be valuable.